 - How to Turn a Dresser into a Bathroom Vanity

 Thanks for reading about my thrift store vanity mirror tray makeover!
-Hope you can find one at your local thrift store to paint.
+I hope you can find one at your local thrift store to paint.
 Leave a comment and let me know if you do.
 Thanks!
+(Originally published on January 11, 2017.)

 ‘Til the next project,